AriaTheCurseling/obsidian/Algorithms/Dynamic Graph Connectivity.md

 deletions
 i = ℓ(u, v)
+remove the edge
 if the i+1 clusters are different
-M is the graph with (i+1)-clusters as vertices and level i edges as edges ie M_i = G(V_i+1, E_i) check if u and v are connected in M if they are connected, increase the level of all edges in the smaller cluster and merge the edge node clusters
+M is the graph with (i+1)-clusters as vertices and level i edges as edges ie M_i = G(V_i+1, E_i) check if u and v are connected in M increase the level of all edges in the smaller cluster and merge the edge node clusters

 if no, split the cluster
   if i > 0, recurse on i-1